roughnecks/ZED/README.md

 # ZED - 1 to 1 Trading

-## Heavily Customized BoT - DO NOT USE
+## Heavily Customized BoT - NOT FOR PUBLIC USE - Choose another branch please